ysmood/nobone-sync/readme.md

   >
   > This tool ignores what IDE your different team members are using, the config file can be source controled.
 They don't have to waste time to decide what plugins is best for the job.

-- Auth and https?
+- Https?

-  > For now it's only suit for a private network.
-I don't have any plan for security.
-I want to keep it simple and fast.
+  > I don't have any plan for it, for now simple symmetric cryto is enough for development.
+I want to keep it as simple as possible.
 If you need it, please open an issue.